RWS/dxa-content-management/README.md

 Sources
 -------

-This repository contains the full source of all the 1.1 DXA core Template Building Blocks to give you insight in how they are built and what they do.
+This repository contains the full source of all the DXA Core Template Building Blocks to give you insight in how they are built and what they do.
 You are free to use these sources under the terms and conditions of the license mentioned below, however we suggest you don't change them and implement your changes in a separate DXA module.

 Documentation